MALI – The Trip

 Day 5.
 Segoukoro, Somono

-Segoukoro, a village located on the banks of the river which over the centuries was the chosen residence of the Bambara Emperors.
+Segoukoro, a village located on the banks of the river over the centuries was the chosen residence of the Bambara Emperors.

 Somono fishermen area.
 (Overnight Segou, hotel Hambe)